 The lateral location of WZRPMs follows:

-1. Edge Lines: 12 inches (300 mm) outside the work zone pavement marking, if any, or the theoretical edge of the lanehis offset may vary +6 inches (150 mm) as necessary to avoid poor pavement conditions.
+1. Edge Lines: Install the WZRPM 12 inches (300 mm) outside the work zone pavement marking, if any, or the theoretical edge of the lane.
+This offset may vary +6 inches (150 mm) as necessary to avoid poor pavement conditions.

-2. Lane lines and dashed center lines: the WZRPM in the center of the gap between pavement marking dashes, if any.
-If a pavement joint exists, the marker 2 inches (50 mm) clear from (and to the left of it for lane lines).
-Otherwise, center the WZRPM on the theoretical edge oflane.
+2. Lane lines and dashed center lines: Install the WZRPM in the center of the gap between pavement marking dashes, if any.
+If a pavement joint exists, locate the marker approximately 2 inches (50 mm) clear from the joint (and to the left of it for lane lines).
+Otherwise, center the WZRPM on the theoretical edge of the lane.

 3. Double center line: Install each WZRPM of the pair in line with the appropriate pavement marking stripe, if any.
-If the edge of lane is demarcated by a crack or joint, the pair of WZRPMs straddle the joint andeach approximately 2 inches (50 mm) clear from the joint.
+If the edge of lane is demarcated by a crack or joint, the pair of WZRPMs straddle the joint and install each approximately 2 inches (50 mm) clear from the joint.
 Otherwise center the pair on the theoretical edge of lane.

-4. Channelizing Line: line with the pavement marking stripe or immediately adjacent to the line, except when used at exit gore outlines where the WZRPM is installed within the painted gore vee and approximately 12 inches (300 mm) from the pavement marking stripe.WZRPMs directly on a painted line.
+4. Channelizing Line: Install the WZRPM in line with the pavement marking stripe or immediately adjacent to the line, except when used at exit gore outlines where the WZRPM is installed within the painted gore vee and approximately 12 inches (300 mm) from the pavement marking stripe.
+Do not install WZRPMs directly on a painted line.

 D. Replacement.
-Maintain WZRPMs in good condition. have failed when: the marker is broken, the marker is worn to the extent that daytime visibility is significantly diminished or of an unacceptable color (type B only), broken or detached, detached from the adhesive, the adhesive is detached from the pavement or covered by tar or paint.
+Maintain WZRPMs in good condition.
+A marker will be considered to have failed when the marker is broken, the marker is worn to the extent that daytime visibility is significantly diminished or of an unacceptable color (type B only), the reflector is broken or detached, the marker is detached from the adhesive, the adhesive is detached from the pavement or the marker or reflector is covered by tar or paint.

 Individual replacement of each failed marker as it occurs is not recommended due to increased exposure of workers to traffic.
 However, maintain the following minimum levels of marker effectiveness: